 On the upside, an autosomal test can be highly reliable if you’re in search of relevant, living ancestors.
-These tests can be accurate for up to 8 generations past, which means you can reach pretty far back into your lineage to discover your relatives from a recent, relevant time.
+These tests can be accurate for up to 8 generations past, which means you can reach far back into your lineage to discover your relatives.

 Plus, because AncestryDNA has the largest database for DNA tested profiles, you stand the chance to match with more people.
 This means you can get in touch with relatives you probably didn’t know you had, thus letting you discover more about your true, biological family by communicating with blood relatives from around the globe.

-Both the YDNA and mtDNA focus on a single line of your family tree.
+Both the YDNA and mtDNA focus on single lines of family trees.
 With these tests, you can explore a single line upwards through your maternal or paternal branches, isolating a specific ethnic or ancestral path and reaching as far back as your haplogroup.